dminear/ayso55.org/referee.md

 U14 and up - sign in to the [Area K Ref Scheduler](http://www.schedulesetc.com/referee/index.asp?id=area11k15f) - these games are among regions.

 If you don't have an account then send an email to the Referee Administrator.
-A [guide](/docs/Using-the-Region-55-Referee-Scheduler.pdf) to use the scheduler is available.
+A [guide](/docs/Using-the-Region-55-Referee-Scheduler.pdf) to use the scheduler is available, but the link is different for every season -- use the link above or substitute the correct year in the URL.
+That is reg55nhb14F becomes reg55nhb15F for "region 55 north huntington beach 2015 fall".
+You get the idea.

 ### Referee Mentoring